Aristotle: Potentiality and actuality

 Coming-to-be is a change where the substrate of the thing that has undergone the change has itself changed.
 In that particular change he introduces the concept of potentiality (dynamis) and actuality (entelecheia) in association with the matter and the form.
 Referring to potentiality, this is what a thing is capable of doing or being acted upon if the conditions are right and it is not prevented by something else.
 For example, the seed of a plant in the soil is potentially (dynamei) a plant, and if it is not prevented by something, it will become a plant.
-Potentially beings can either 'act' (poiein) or 'be acted upon' (paschein), which can be either innate or learned.
+Potentially, beings can either 'act' (poiein) or 'be acted upon' (paschein), which can be either innate or learned.
 For example, the eyes possess the potentiality of sight (innate – being acted upon), while the capability of playing the flute can be possessed by learning (exercise – acting).
 Actuality is the fulfilment of the end of the potentiality.
 Because the end (telos) is the principle of every change, and potentiality exists for the sake of the end, actuality, accordingly, is the end.
 Referring then to the previous example, it can be said that an actuality is when a plant does one of the activities that plants do.

 In summary, the matter used to make a house has potentiality to be a house and both the activity of building and the form of the final house are actualities, which is also a final cause or end.
 Then Aristotle proceeds and concludes that the actuality is prior to potentiality in formula, in time and in substantiality.
 With this definition of the particular substance (i.e., matter and form), Aristotle tries to solve the problem of the unity of the beings, for example, "what is it that makes a man one"?
 Since, according to Plato there are two Ideas: animal and biped, how then is man a unity?
 However, according to Aristotle, the potential being (matter) and the actual one (form) are one and the same.

-Epistemology

-Aristotle's immanent realism means his epistemology is based on the study of things that exist or happen in the world, and rises to knowledge of the universal, whereas for Plato epistemology begins with knowledge of universal Forms (or ideas) and descends to knowledge of particular imitations of these.
-Aristotle uses induction from examples alongside deduction, whereas Plato relies on deduction from a priori principles.